School of Music Graduate Student Proficiency Exams

 Scoring

 - In order to place out of MT401, Graduate Music Theory Review, you must achieve a minimum score of 80% on Part I of the exam.
-If you score less than 80%, you will be required to complete MT401 with a grade of B- or higher before moving on to any graduate (600-level or higher) music theory courses.
+If you score less than 80%, you will be advised to complete MT401 with a grade of B- or higher before moving on to any graduate (600-level or higher) music theory courses.

 - Your score on Parts II and III of the exam will be used to recommend what graduate-level theory courses you may take (MT601, MT602, or higher-level courses).
 This will be clearly outlined on your exam results, which you will discuss with your advisor.
-But again, you cannot proceed to graduate theory courses until you have successfully completed MT401, if you are required to take this review class as per your proficiency exam results.
+But again, you cannot proceed to graduate theory courses until you have successfully completed MT401, if you are advised to take this review class as per your proficiency exam results.

 - You may not retake the proficiency exam.
 Please plan accordingly.